brodyrethy/Scripts/README.md

 ## rethyxyz's Recycle Bin
 A Windows like "recycle bin".
 Runs as an improved version of rm.
 ### Change Log
+- Version 1.2
+	- links are deleted instead of being moved to trash
 - Version 1.1 (hot fix)
 	- Added quotation marks to $FILE variable in *Move file to ~/.Trash/files directory*.
-Fixes the issue when removing directories/files with spaces in the name.
+Fixes the issue when removing directories/files with spaces in the name
 - Version 1
-	- The creation of rethyxyz's recycle bin.
+	- The creation of rethyxyz's recycle bin